Member of collection: Cambridge Neuropsychological Test Automated Battery (CANTAB)

 An indicator is a specific quantitative or qualitative variable that is recorded for analysis.
 These may include behavioral variables (such as response time, accuracy, or other measures of performance) or physiological variables (including genetics, psychophysiology, or brain imaging data).

-Definition contributed by ALenartowicz about eight years ago:A task in which multiple (typically two) stimuli are presented simultaneously and the subject must select the stimulus that matches the currently relevant rule.
+Definition contributed by ALenartowicz about nine years ago:A task in which multiple (typically two) stimuli are presented simultaneously and the subject must select the stimulus that matches the currently relevant rule.
 The rule represents the relevant task "dimension".
 The stimulus-response mappings within this dimension alternate or "shift" among multiple (typically two) alternatives.View Term Event Log